Dimitrije Katić: Political career

 When the Radicals came to power, Dimitrije Katić and Ranko Tajsić also treated them as if they were the opposition.
 They were often known to be harsher critics of the radical government than the entire opposition.
 He embarrassed many radical ministers and chairmen of the parliamentary committees, who would have to receive their proposals, as Katić mostly won over the majority of MPs.
 In the assembly, he accused radical ministers of being mollusks and incompetent.
 When the opposition sometimes pressured the radical government hard, he did not obey the discipline of his party's parliamentary club but knew that he was on the opposition's side.
 He and Tajšić argued for the peasantry to be taxed as little as possible and to reduce official salaries, whether the radicals were in power or the opposition.
 They succeeded in their efforts to reduce the land tax and to increase the clerk's tax.
 The party often had to endure its opposition to the majority view.
-He has served several times as Vice President of the National Assembly.
+He served several times as Vice President of the National Assembly.

 He was elected Speaker of the National Assembly in 1891.
 He conducted the assembly sessions with a lot of tact, interpreting the assembly rules as if he were a law professor.
 He was considerate of MPs and objectives with everyone.
 He enjoyed the voice of the Speaker of the National Assembly, who was able to rise above the party passions and clashes between parliamentary groups.

 The Great Crisis occurred when 1891 voted to expel Queen Natalia Obrenović.
 Along with several Radicals and the opposition, he voted against the expulsion of Queen Natalia.
 He was outraged that the Radical Party, at the behest of King Milan, had violated the Constitution by opposing the Queen and opposed the people's wishes.
 Immediately after that, he resigned from his post as Speaker of the National Assembly.
-He remained a member of the Main Committee of the Radical Party until his death.
-In 1897 he founded a peasant cooperative, the second in Serbia.
+He remained a member of the Main Committee of the Radical Party until his death in 1899.
+In 1897, he founded a peasant cooperative, the second in Serbia.